arjun-ms/Annual-Report-Reader/README.md

 ![Chroma Frame](https://github.com/TH-Activities/saturday-hack-night-template/assets/90635335/365c00da-597c-446f-9aa7-bed99fb26074)

-# Query on Annual Report
+# Annual Report Reader
-Our project aims to create an interactive and user-friendly web application that allows users to extract insights and information from Annual Reports of a comapny PDF documents.
+Our project aims to create an interactive and user-friendly web application that allows users to extract insights and information from Annual Reports of a company PDF documents.
 We integrate Langchain, OpenAI, and ChromaDB to deliver accurate and relevant responses.

 ## Team members